Momentum (organisation): Labour leadership elections and socialist organising (2020–2024)

+2024 General Election and decline

+In the run up to the 2024 general election, Momentum was unsuccessful in getting candidates affiliated with their faction selected as prospective Labour parliamentary candidates.
+Candidates affiliated with Momentum alleged they were being blocked from progressing.
+Although the group would endorse several sitting Labour MPs to the left of the party in the 2024 election, only one new candidate endorsed by Momentum, Connor Naismith, became a Labour MP.

+The organisation voted to continue to focus on organising with the Labour Party in March 2024, preventing members from other parties joining.
+Despite this, the group has continued to decline, with co-chair Hilary Schan quitting the Labour Party and Momentum in May 2024.
+Mish Rahman, former Momentum member of Labour's National Executive Committee, left the party to join the Green Party in April 2025.
+The decision of former Labour leader Jeremy Corbyn is create a new socialist political party, Your Party, and the rise in support for Zack Polanski's "eco-socialist" vision for the Green Party have both led to left wing organisers within Labour to leave.

 Organising within the Labour Party

 Reselection of MPs

 Critics of Corbyn in the Parliamentary Labour Party have raised concerns that Momentum might encourage the deselection of MPs and councillors who disagree with the organisation, in a process known as reselection.
 The concern was amplified by prominent left-wing voices unaffiliated with Momentum.
 Momentum denied the accusation in 2015, saying: "We will not campaign for the deselection of any MP and will not permit any local Momentum groups to do so.
 The selection of candidates is entirely a matter for local party members and rightly so".
 The organization is supportive of open selections, however, in which all members (not just socialist societies and trade unions) have an equal influence on the selection process and are democratically accountable.

 In July 2018, Momentum national coordinator Laura Parker said that four Labour MPs who voted against an opposition amendment to the EU withdrawal bill should be deselected.
 At the Labour Party Conference that year, the organisation's reselection reforms were supported by Corbyn.
 In July 2019, Momentum announced they would support Labour and Momentum members who wanted to challenge sitting Labour MPs to encourage a younger, more working class and ethnically diverse pool of party representatives.
 Research indicates that candidates selected during this period were more likely to be aligned to the party's 'progressive' faction.